 You must be at least eighteen (18) years of age in most jurisdictions.

 You must have an account on the Temple’s forum with a minimum of seven days’ activity at the time of your application.
 Your account may not have been created solely for the purpose of obtaining a Temporary Minister's Licence.

 You must not be under any judicial ban that would prohibit the granting of such a licence.

 You may be required to provide a completed background check from a competent authority.

 Please note that this is a carefully considered and structured process, and may therefore take time to complete.
 You should plan to allow at least fourteen (14) days for processing of your application.
 You may wish to allow more advance time if your local jurisdiction requires physical documentation* of your Temporary Licence or if you are outside of the U.S. or the EU.

-*Although it is the records on file in our Temple that provide legal authority to officiate as a Licenced Minister, some jurisdiction may require certification or other documentation, such as a letter of good standing or a letter of commendation.
+*Although it is the records on file in our Temple that provide legal authority to officiate as a Licenced Minister, some jurisdictions may require certification or other documentation, such as a letter of good standing or a letter of commendation.
 If this is the case, you may also wish to find out from your local authority whether electronic submissions are acceptable, as this can save mailing time.